 St. James’ technology program boasts modern equipment including laptops, digital cameras, tablets, 3-D printers, desktop computers, interactive projectors, and Walltalkers™, all of which are vehicles by which students can comfortably travel through cyberspace researching and collaborating in higher-level thinking and problem-solving.
 The technologically sophisticated, interactive Spanish curriculum builds new levels of oral proficiency in the upper levels, while the performing arts program established in 2013 opens the frontiers of band, acting, musical theater, Shakespeare, and dance to students at every grade level.
-The school’s choir remains a beautiful tribute to gentle learning and refined musical tastes.

 The school has met the needs of a changing population and responded to market signals and current educational research to adjust its program over time, but the bedrock foundations of the school remain unchanged.
 Committed to maintaining its socioeconomic diversity, an endowment established in the new millennium swelled to nearly $2,000,000 with the arrival of foundational gifts to support tuition assistance from the Wells and March families, which in turn inspired significant contributions from many other members of our community.